fleekxyz/fleek-xyz-docs/docs/Domains/ens.md

 Once set, scroll down to confirm and validate the Ethereum transaction with your wallet.
 When the transaction is validated, your site will be set and ready on your ENS domain!

-To confirm, use the .limo gateway to access it as explained above.
+To finalize the process you need to go back to the Fleek application and click the **Ok!
+I have added it** button.
+We will run a verification thta the content hash was setted up correctly and if everything is ok, you will see the ENS domain marked as verified.

+To access it you can either use a compatible browser extension such as MetaMask or use a public gateway such as ETH Limo by appening the .limo TLD to your ENS domain.

-### Adding an ENS Subname
+### Manually Adding an ENS Subname

 Normally, trying to add an ENS subdomain or Subname of ENS V3 can trigger an errors due to controller settings in ENS.
 To ensure you can easily add any ENS subdomain to any Fleek site you want, go to the ENS app at https://app.ens.domains/yourname and: